jaansusi/rahvaviisid/docu/deployment.md

 Configuration is managed through environment variables.

 Web service:
-* PORT - defaults to 3000 (when changing this value, make sure that the Dockerfile expose command matches this value)
+* PORT - defaults to 3000 (when changing this, make sure that the Dockerfile expose command matches this value)

 Database connection:
 * DB_HOST - defaults to 'localhost'